dagger/dagger/docs/v0.3/sdk/cue/use-cases/1245-node-ci.md

 ### Client-Side Jobs

 - First we have a step that copies the contents of the repository we are working on into an output we can then bring into our containers at a later step.
-We exclude the README.md and the dagger cue file so this step does not have to be rerun every time we change something inconsequential.
+We exclude the README.md and the Dagger-Classic CUE file so this step does not have to be rerun every time we change something inconsequential.

 ```cue file=../tests/use-cases/node-ci/client.cue.fragment